tsur/blog/_posts/2019-02-23-anane-the-volunteer.markdown

 At that moment, Anane fixed his eyes on mine, large and of a deep violet-blue color, as if by instinctive reflection, and join our hands together.
 Anane fully concentrated and ordered its thoughts energies to get excited to the destination frequency.

-A few moments later, while we were still staring directly into each other's eyes, the splendid audience hall of the promotion ceremony in alpha-52 began to take shape in Anane's large and deep blue eyes, and everything around us seemed to merge into a soft and welcoming pale light.
+A few moments later, while we were still staring directly into each other's eyes, the splendid audience hall of the promotion ceremony in alpha-52 began to take shape in Anane's large and deep violet-blue eyes, and everything around us seemed to merge into a soft and welcoming pale light.

 An instant later, we were in the audience hall of Alpha-52; the destination had come to us.